fdac15/OSSFinder/docs/formal-project-proposal.md

 ## Motiviation

 - There is an overwhelming amount of open-source software on the Internet.
+- Suplement the existing Github search features.
 - Programers, both individual and teams, stand to benefit from:
   - **picking the right tool for the job**
   - **picking the tool with the lowest possible learning curve**
-- Github provides a powerful API, but lacks powerful search features for narrowing down the many projects it hosts.
-We want to attempt to suplement this.

 ***
 ***